CMake for FleCSI client applications

 Usage:

-Here is a minimal unit test file mytest.cc:
+Here is an example unit test file mytest.cc:

 using namespace flecsi;